Search the Microsoft Purview Data Catalog

 The Microsoft Purview relevance engine sorts through all the matches and ranks them based on what it believes their usefulness is to a user.
 For example, a data consumer is likely more interested in a table curated by a data steward that matches on multiple keywords than an unannotated folder.
 Many factors determine an asset’s relevance score and the Microsoft Purview search team is constantly tuning the relevance engine to ensure the top search results have value to you.

-For certain annotations, you can click on the ellipses to choose between an AND condition or an OR condition.
+For certain annotations, you can select the ellipses to choose between an AND condition or an OR condition.

 From the search results page, you can select an asset to view details such as schema, lineage, and classifications.
 To learn more about the asset details page, see Manage catalog assets.